This hearty, robust dish is excellent warm or made ahead and served at room temperature.

 Sea salt and fresh ground pepper

 1. Heat 1 tablespoon of the butter in a large saucepan over medium heat.
 Add the onion and about a teaspoon of salt and cook, stirring often, until softened, 3 to 5 minutes.
 Add the rice and cook, stirring, for 30 seconds.
 Add 3 cups of chicken stock, stir to combine and bring to a boil.
-Reduce to a simmer, cover and cook about 20 minutes, adding more chicken stock if needed, until rice is fully cooked.
+Reduce to a low simmer, cover and cookfor about 20 minutes, adding more chicken stock if needed, until rice is fully cooked.

 2. Meanwhile, heat the oil and 1 tablespoon butter in a large skillet over medium-high heat.
 Add the mushrooms, plus a dash of salt and pepper.
 Cook, stirring occasionally, until browned, 6 to 8 minutes.
 Add the wine and cook, scraping up the brown bits, until evaporated, 1 to 2 minutes.